 The nursing curriculum is four academic years and leads to the bachelor of science degree with a major in nursing.
 Professional level nursing courses include both nursing theory and related laboratory and clinical study.
 Health agencies including hospitals, nursing homes, clinics, and other community health settings, and schools in the Delaware area provide settings for laboratory study in nursing.
 Practica are also provided in the simulated laboratory in the Department of Nursing.

 Students who meet nursing admission criteria may be admitted to the nursing program.
 Nursing students are responsible for their own transportation to all clinical experiences.
 All nursing students are eligible to become members of the Delaware State University Student Nurses' Association.
-Delaware State University Nursing Honor Society invites students to be member after successful completion of the junior year of the Nursing Program with a 3.0 GPA and in the top 1/3 of the class.
+Delaware State University Nursing Honor Society invites students to be members after successful completion of the junior year of the Nursing Program with a 3.0 GPA and in the top 1/3 of the class.